Time Interfaces in Bianisotropic Media: Discussion and Conclusions

-In contrast to a single spatial interface, the wave scattering was proved to be much more profound for a temporal interface between bianisotropic and magnetodielectric media.
-The full set of interface effects at temporal interfaces in bianisotropic media is graphically illustrated in Fig.~\ref{fig_time}.
+The full set of electromagnetic effects for plane waves at temporal interfaces between bianisotropic media and an isotropic magnetodielectric is graphically illustrated in Fig.~\ref{fig_time}.
 The illustrations in Figs.~\ref{fig_space} and \ref{fig_time} show comparative sets of phenomena at both space and time interfaces.
 A general feature of time interfaces is frequency conversion in contrast to propagation constant change at space interfaces, and this feature is common also to jumps of bianisotropic parameters.
 For a temporal interface, first, the frequencies of created waves and all the amplitudes of the transmitted and reflected waves depend strikingly on the magnetoelectric coupling coefficient value before the jump.
-Second, we have found directional-dependent and spin-dependent angular frequency translations that do not occur at spatial interfaces, as illustrated in Table~\ref{tab:comp}.
-Regarding the Tellegen and omega media, for both time and space interfaces, waves experience a polarization rotation and a phase shift, respectively.
+Second, we have found directional-dependent and polarization-dependent angular frequency translations that complement the corresponding asymmetric effects at spatial interfaces, as listed in Table~\ref{tab:comp}.
+Regarding Tellegen and omega media, for both time and space interfaces, waves experience a polarization rotation and a phase shift, respectively.
 At time interfaces, these effects are accompanied by frequency translations.